satyamsingh5512/academic-folio/content/home/projects.md

 headless: true

 # Make this page disappear from home page
-active: false
+active: true

 # Order that this section appears on the page.
 weight: 65

 title: Projects
-subtitle: 'Some of the things I have built in the past'
+subtitle: 'Research and Development Projects'

 content:
   # Page type to display.
 E.g. project.